foldda/charian/README.md

 ## The solution and the challenge - universal data transport

-As we know, using the Post Office is convenient and cost-effective because the standard parcel processing service is able to cover various requirements of all of the clients, and the shared, common logistics and freight system helps cut down the cost.
+As we know, using the Post Office is convenient and cost-effective because the standard parcel processing meets the various requirements of its clients, such as posting of goods of different shapes and sizes, and the shared, common logistics and freight system helps cut down the cost.

 <div align='center'>
 <img src='img/Post-office-system.png' width='550' align='center'>